 NOTE: The alternative S-NSSAI may be part of or not part of the subscribed S-NSSAI(s) in the UE subscription.

 Editor's note: (WI: eNS_Ph3, CR: 5069) Whether an S-NSSAI included in the allowed NSSAI can be replaced with more than one alternative S-NSSAI is FFS.

+If the AMF determines that the S-NSSAI which has been replaced is available, the AMF provides the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.

 * * * End of Change * * * *